b0bh00d/Hg-Suite/README.md

-You can avoid this final commit step by specifying the 'merge only' option (-M/--merge-only), in which case the uncommitted merge files will be left in the working copy for you to dispose of as you wish (undo the merge, or commit with your own message).
+You can avoid this final commit step by specifying the 'merge only' option (-M/--merge-only), in which case the uncommitted merge files will be left in the working copy for you to dispose of as you wish (undo the merge after testing the changes, or commit with your own message).
 Make sure you know how to undo a merge if you use this option with that intent--a simple `hg revert` is not sufficient.

-### Miscelaneous
+### Miscellaneous

 #### status
 Generates a report about the state of the working copy.